oliviermirat/ZebraZoom/README.md

 <p>
 To launch from the command line, the same clustering analysis than what's available from the GUI, you can use the following command:

-python -m zebrazoom dataPostProcessing clusteringAnalysis pathToExcelFile freelySwimming nbClustersToFind
+python -m zebrazoom dataPostProcessing clusteringAnalysis pathToExcelFile freelySwimming nbClustersToFind minNbBendForBoutDetect modelUsedForClustering removeOutliers

 while putting the parameters: